ibm-cloud-docs/satellite/link-endpoints.md

 {: shortdesc}

 **Before you begin**, ensure that you have the following:
-* Source client: A {{site.data.keyword.satelliteshort}} cluster or a host that you added to your location.
+* Source client: A {{site.data.keyword.satelliteshort}} cluster or a host that you attached to your location.
 For more information about how to create a {{site.data.keyword.satelliteshort}} cluster, see [Creating {{site.data.keyword.satelliteshort}} clusters](/docs/openshift?topic=openshift-satellite-clusters).
-To add a host to your location, see [Adding hosts to your {{site.data.keyword.satelliteshort}} location](/docs/satellite?topic=satellite-hosts#add-hosts).
-Make sure that you do not assign the host to the {{site.data.keyword.satelliteshort}} control plane or a {{site.data.keyword.satelliteshort}} cluster after you added the host.
+To attach a host to your location, see [Attaching hosts to your {{site.data.keyword.satelliteshort}} location](/docs/satellite?topic=satellite-hosts#attach-hosts).
+Make sure that you do not assign the host to the {{site.data.keyword.satelliteshort}} control plane or a {{site.data.keyword.satelliteshort}} cluster after you attached the host.
 Assigning the host starts a bootstrapping process that removes SSH access to your host.
 * Destination resource: A service, server, or app that runs outside of the location but that is accessible from within {{site.data.keyword.cloud_notm}}.
 For example, you can use the private service endpoint for an {{site.data.keyword.cloud_notm}} service, because that private service endpoint is routable from within the {{site.data.keyword.cloud_notm}} network.
 If you want to connect to a service that runs outside of {{site.data.keyword.cloud_notm}}, this service must be accessible from within the {{site.data.keyword.cloud_notm}} network.
 * Permissions: The [**Administrator** {{site.data.keyword.cloud_notm}} IAM platform role](/docs/satellite?topic=satellite-iam) for the **Location** resource in {{site.data.keyword.satellitelong_notm}}.